jeffreyzhai123/Code-Llama/README.md

-# Instruction on viewing tests for this APP through npm command at the backend
+# Instruction on viewing extra tests for this APP through npm command at the backend
-Using npm test, you will be able to see additional tests on "callOllama" in addition to the HTML test suite.
+Using npm test, you will be able to see additional tests on "callOllama".
+This is the only test that is not included in the HTML test suite in index.html.
 This is because the HTML version of the test does not support export and import statement so we cannot present our tests for callOllama (this function is mostly provided by official Ollama documentation about how to make an API call to ollama). npm test can allow you to see the test on callOllama.
 - Please stop running docker
 - Please have ollama running locally and have model mistral pulled already to your local device
 - Please navigate to the backend folder and type "npm run dev" into the terminal to start the backend server